 When undergoing treatment, there are certain foods you must avoid.
 Foods that are hard, sticky, chewy, or sour can add months to your treatment time.
 These include gum, caramels, taco shells, nuts, ice, chips, or hard candies.

 We hope that helps!
-If you have any questions, please give us a call at Irving and Benbrook Texas office or ask us during your next adjustment appointment!
+If you have any questions, please give us a call at Irving Texas office or ask us during your next adjustment appointment!

 The time frame for your orthodontic treatment largely depends on the seriousness of your dental problem.
 Some may require treatment for six months, while others could be made to undergo treatment for as long as two years.
 Whichever situation you find yourself in, know that you will eventually reach your goal and the device will become a part of your day to day life, although it may not feel like it at first.
 In fact, your mouth may feel unnatural once you remove your braces after some time!